Rhythmic movement stimulates the heart and lungs and circulation of blood and body fluids.

 Dynamic fast moving sequences, each linked by a ‘vinyasa’, build aerobic fitness, stimulate sweating, which softens the muscles and is thought to help eliminate toxins.
 They induce the release of endorphins, making it easier to perform more difficult poses (e.g. Astanga Vinyasa Yoga), but the slightly anaesthetising effect means there can be a higher risk of injury.

-Restorative poses are generally passive, involve the use of supporting props and are held for long periods.
-They enable relaxation of the deep as well as surface muscles, which releases chronic tension in the body and can induce release of long held emotions (e.g. supported savasana above).
-Restorative yoga is useful for preparing for pranayama and meditation and is especially useful in yoga therapy.
+Restorative poses are generally passive, involve the use of supporting props (e.g. supported savasana above) and are held for long periods (commonly 5-15 mins).
+They enable relaxation of the deep muscles, as well as those close to the surface, which releases chronic tension and can induce release of long held emotional tension.
+Restorative yoga is helpful for preparing for pranayama and meditation and is especially useful in yoga therapy.

 You can view/ download some guidelines for establishing a yoga asana practice